 What is a PPA?
-THE Guide to Power Purchase Agreement
+The Guide to Power Purchase Agreements

 What is a PPA?

-Offtaker is another name for energy buyer.
-You will also hear an energy seller by other names – such as a generator, an asset owner or an investor.
+Vocabulary Tip: Offtaker is another name for energy buyer.
+You will also hear an energy seller by other names – such as a generator, an asset owner, or an investor.

 If you come across any unknown terms, we have you covered.
 Pexapark’s Glossary of Terms will help you quickly get up to speed at any point while reading our guide.